vega/altair/doc/user_guide/faq.rst

     import altair as alt
     alt.data_transformers.enable('data_server')

-Note that this may not approach on some cloud-based Jupyter notebook services.
+Note that this approach may not work on some cloud-based Jupyter notebook services.